 This exhibition explores the question, “what does an art historian collect?”

-Art has been the focus of Houston-based art historian David E. Brauer’s professional life for well over half a century.
-Brauer considers his idiosyncratic, personal art collection more an “accumulation” rather than a collection, reflecting the chance encounters and opportunities in his life’s experience.
+Art was the focus of Houston-based art historian David E. Brauer’s professional life for well over half a century.
+Brauer considered his idiosyncratic, personal art collection more an “accumulation” rather than a collection, reflecting the chance encounters and opportunities in his life’s experience.

 For the purposes of this exhibition, the Mobile Museum of Art organized the work into 4 categories: European, Asian, American, (with subset of Texas art), and artists of the U.K..
 There are artworks by the famous and unknown in the history of art, but all reflect the collector’s profession, life experience and diverse interests ranging from NASA’s space program to poetry, literature, and music.